85Ryan/CFC-Badges/README.en.md

 All logos are available in two versions: (01) color  and (02) monochrome version.

-Because the Chinese clubs lack team culture construction, some original design material is difficult to collect (especially for low-level league teams), so there are some logos that differ from the original design in details.
+Because the Chinese clubs lack team culture construction, some original design material is difficult to collect (especially for low-level league clubs), so there are some logos that may differ slightly from the original design in details.

 Switch to other languages：[🇨🇳 简体中文](/README.md)